 To frost the cupcakes, place half the container of frosting in a glass bowl and then microwave for 15 seconds, no longer.
 You just want to soften it, not liquidate it. :-) Put some coconut in a small bowl and get ready to dip.

 This proved to be an interesting photo op as I have the camera in my right hand and I am dipping with my left-hand.
-I am not left-handed so this was a challenge in coordination.
+I am not left-handed so this was a challenge in coord

 Dip each cupcake in the frosting, then dip into the coconut and place on a pretty plate.
 If the frosting begins to stiffen, just stir with a spoon.
 In just a few minutes, you will have a whole plate full of little Cupcake Snowballs!
 If you like coconut, you will really like these.
 It was kind of like eating a little bite of coconut pie!
 Yum!!